Browsed by

 Views Daniel as genuine and prophetic (9:27; 11:31), as the word of God.

-“All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
-(2 Timothy 3:16-17)
+“All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God read more

-The Origin, Transmission, and Canonization of the Old Testament Books
+Origin of the Old Testament Canon of Books

-The Origin, Transmission, and Canonization of the Old Testament Books
+Origin of the Old Testament Canon of Books

 Escribano

-Sources for the Earliest Histories
+Sources for the Earliest Histories of the Old Testament Canon of books

 Genesis chapters 1-11 are referred to as “primeval history” because they cover events that occurred far back in the shadows of earliest time.
 Genesis chapters 12-50 are in turn called “patriarchal history” since they recount the lives of Israel’s founding fathers from Abraham down to Joseph.
 From the creation of the world to Joseph’s establishment in Egypt, all the events retold in Genesis occurred long before Moses was born.
 This is significant because the Bible and long-standing Jewish tradition assert that Moses wrote the first five books of the Bible (the Pentateuch).
-Most likely he composed them between 1the late 1500’s and early 1400’s BCE. while he and the Israelites sojourned outside Canaan.
+Most likely he composed them between 1the late 1500’s and early 1400’s BCE, while he and the Israelites traveled outside of Canaan.
 Many events in Exodus through Deuteronomy coincided with Moses’ lifetime, and so he authored these largely as an eyewitness.
 But what about Genesis?
 How did Moses know details about events and people that preceded him by many centuries?

 Some suggest Moses knew the ancient histories because God revealed them to him supernaturally.
 In this scenario, God’s inspiration of Moses would include God supplying Moses with historical details about far gone people, places, times, and even conversations—information Moses would not have known had God not told him.
 This possibility cannot be ruled out in principle since God is capable of working such miracles, but careful analysis reveals the Pentateuch nowhere hints that the historical narratives were given to Moses in this manner.
 For instance, Genesis never says anything like, “The word of the Lord came to Moses, saying, ‘This is the history of Abraham.'”
 Instead, the Genesis narratives about Abraham and other historical figures read like straightforward accounts that have been handed down in the usual way: through oral and written records, with the oral records presumably originating soon after the events occurred.
 In this case, we would add that God superintended the transmission of the early oral and written accounts so that Moses received reliable histories worthy of inclusion in Genesis.